When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Soft-structured carriers are popular and easy to use, but can be expensive and may not provide adequate support for newborns.
+• Soft-structured carriers are user-friendly and quick to put on, but they can be bulky and often require an infant insert for newborns.

 baby sling vs wrap vs carrier